mahj79/Neural_Networks/README.md

 this repo was created using git clone https://github.com/mnielsen/neural-networks-and-deep-learning.git from Michael Nielsen's Neural Networks and Deep Learning ebook.
 This repo is intended to be used for learning purposes and any subsequent changes pushed will be for learning.

+We start with the first understanding the data we'll be using to run this program.
+The data comes from MNIST (Modified National Institute of Standards and Technology Databse) and it is a large database of handwritten digits that are commonly used for training various image processing systems, such as this program.
+The reason this is important is because handwritten digits have variance to them depending on various factors such as: writing style, differences in how a number is written (i.e. a dash through the middle of a 7 or connecting the top of a 4 or not), and legibility.
+These can make numbers differ on paper, however our brain and eventually our program will be able to recognize what each number is.

+The data set is 60,000 images, which we'll split into two parts.
+The first set is 50,000 images used to train the network and the second set is 10,000 images that will be used for validation.
+Last step is to make sure you have the Python library "Numpy" for the linear algebra parts.